thegetty/ancientlamps/transmittal-files/Markdown Files/5_Introduction.md

 hand, it is not always easy to confirm whether a lamp—whose findspot is not known with certainty—derives from the western or the eastern part of the Mediterranean.
-Take, for instance, a given Getty lamp of type Loeschcke i or iv: was it fabricated in Italy and exported to Asia Minor, or was it made in Asia Minor from Italic models?
+Take, for instance, a given Getty lamp of type Loeschcke I or IV: was it fabricated in Italy and exported to Asia Minor, or was it made in Asia Minor from Italic models?
 Italic-type lamps from the end of the Roman Republic and the first century of the empire certainly were exported to the provinces.
 But the provincial